A note on torsion modules with pure embeddings: Introduction

 The paper is divided into five sections.
 Section 2 has the preliminaries.
 Section 3 has new characterizations of relative pure-injective and $\Sigma$-pure-injective modules.
 Section 4 analyses the class of $\s$-torsion modules with pure embeddings as an abstract elementary class.
 Section 5 shows how to use the previous results to show that the class of torsion abelian groups with pure embeddings is strictly stable.

 This paper was written while the author was working on a Ph.D. under the direction of Rami Grossberg at Carnegie Mellon University and I would like to thank Professor Grossberg for his guidance and assistance in my research in general and in this work in particular.
 I would also like to thank John T. Baldwin for asking me whether or not the class of torsion abelian groups with pure embeddings is superstable.
 I thank Ivo Herzog for helpful conversations.
 I thank Hanif Cheung, Samson Leung, and Daniel Simson for many comments that helped improve the paper.
+I thank Mike Prest for letting me include Example \ref{E:1} in this paper.
+I am grateful to the referee for many comments that significantly improved the presentation of the paper.